Who the program is for

 3. PHAR9122 Medical Affairs

-4. Regulatory Affairs stream: EITHER PHAR9104 Regulatory Affairs OR PHAR9113 International Regulatory Affairs
+4. Regulatory Affairs stream: PHAR9104 Regulatory Affairs OR PHAR9113 International Regulatory Affairs

-5. Clinical Trials stream: EITHER PHAR9120 Clinical Trials OR PHAR9116 Clinical Trial Management
+5. Clinical Trials stream: PHAR9120 Clinical Trials OR PHAR9116 Clinical Trial Management

 Up to one (1) elective from outside the School of Medical Sciences may be taken in the final year of study as approved by the relevant Program Authorities and Course Convenors.